Narges-Rsh/Bus-Arrival-Time-Prediction/README.md

 [Real-Time Bus Arrival Prediction: A Deep Learning Approach for Enhanced Urban Mobility] (https://arxiv.org/abs/2303.15495v3)

-In this study, we utilized the "New York City Bus Data" dataset from keggle.
+In this study, we utilized the "New York City Bus Data" dataset from Kaggle.